guikarai/protect-data-on-linuxone-with-pervasive-encryption/part4.md

 ![alt text](https://github.com/guikarai/ELK-CPACF/blob/master/images/Capture%20d%E2%80%99%C3%A9cran%202018-05-24%20%C3%A0%2011.47.40%20(2).png)

+Once save, we are good to start to create some visual.

+**Action:** Click on the left tab bar on **Visualization**

 ## Creating your first visualization

-A Kibana dashboard displays a collection of visualizations and searches.
-You can arrange, resize, and edit the dashboard content and then save the dashboard so you can share it.
+Visualize enables you to create visualizations of the data in your Elasticsearch indices.
+You can then build dashboards that display related visualizations.
+Kibana visualizations are based on Elasticsearch queries.
+By using a series of Elasticsearch aggregations to extract and process your data, you can create charts that show you the trends, spikes, and dips you need to know about.

+For the following, You will create visualizations from a search saved from Discover, **icastats**.

-#### 1. Click on Visualize in the side navigation.
+**Action:** Click on Visualize in the side navigation.

 ![alt text](https://github.com/guikarai/ELK-CPACF/blob/master/images/Capture%20d%E2%80%99%C3%A9cran%202018-05-24%20%C3%A0%2011.47.40%20(2).png)

 #### 2. Click the Create new visualization button or the + button.